Airbus shelves plan to add new A321 assembly line

-PARIS/TOULOUSE, April 10 (Reuters) - Europe’s Airbus has shelved plans to create a new assembly line in Toulouse, France, for its A321 airliner as the company wrestles with the coronavirus crisis.
+PARIS/TOULOUSE (Reuters) - Airbus (AIR.PA) has shelved plans to create a new assembly line in Toulouse, France, for its A321 airliner as the company wrestles with the coronavirus crisis.

 Airbus announced plans for the line in January when its problem was how to meet record demand for the jet from its site in Hamburg, Germany, which has struggled to accommodate the extra hours and complexity involved in making Airbus’s most ambitious single-aisle jet.

-Although the plan to convert the company’s dying A380 production plant in Toulouse remains on the table, the urgency to go ahead with it has disappeared with the financial pressures of the coronavirus crisis, industry sources said.
+Although the plan to convert the company’s A380 production plant in Toulouse, which is winding down, remains on the table, the urgency to go ahead with it has disappeared with the financial pressures of the coronavirus crisis, industry sources said.

 “Our plans for an A321 line in Toulouse are paused, on hold,” an Airbus spokesman confirmed.
 “When we see rates going up again, we will reconnect to the plans.”